szemranamszyca/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Model train parameters.

-As I mentioned before, I used already implemented LeNet architecture with Adam optimizer and here's my settings:
+As I mentioned before, I've already used implemented LeNet architecture with Adam optimizer.
+These are my settings:
 - Batch size: 100
 - Epochs: 200
 - Learning rate: 0.0001